 Oral reference checks must remain confidential and be recorded in the e-recruitment system.

 A minimum of two oral reference reports must be obtained by the selection panel to confirm the preferred candidate's merits against the selection criteria, before the final selection decision is made.
 Wherever possible, a minimum of one of the oral reference reports should be obtained from the current or immediately previous supervisor of the preferred candidate.

 Reference information can only be obtained from referees nominated by the candidate.
 If additional information is required, the candidate must be asked to nominate additional referee/s.

-- approve the recommendation and forward it to the Executive Director, Human Resources; or
+- approve the recommendation and forward it to the Director (Human Resources); or

-On approval from the relevant delegate, Human Resources will make an offer of appointment to the preferred candidate.
-The Executive Director, Human Resources is the only delegate authorised to make offers of appointment.
-No other employee at the University is authorised to make or vary any offer of appointment orally or in writing.
+On approval from the relevant Delegate, Human Resources will make an offer of appointment to the preferred candidate.
+The Director (Human Resources) is the only delegate authorised to make offers of appointment.
+No other Employee at the University is authorised to make or vary any offer of appointment orally or in writing.

-The preferred candidate will be required to provide an acceptance in writing within the period specified in the letter of offer.
-Candidates will normally be required to respond within the following periods, otherwise the offer lapses:
+The preferred candidate will normally be required to provide an acceptance in writing within five working days, otherwise the offer lapses.

 5.13 Unsuccessful applicants

 Unsuccessful applicants should be dealt with courteously and sensitively.